dyne/webnomad/README.md

 `webnomad/convert` an optional script that helps to do batch conversions.

-Now fill in the filenames of your images inside the `.gallery` file, one per line, relative to the `views/` path.
-For instance our views/vacation_in_Italy.gallery file can contain:
+Now fill in the filenames of your images inside the `.gal` file, one per line, relative to the `views/` path.
+For instance our views/vacation_in_Italy.gal file can contain:

     vacation_in_Italy-files/Fontana_di_Trevi.jpeg
     vacation_in_Italy-files/Torre_di_Pisa.jpeg